niksilver/toga/README.md

 The orientation button says which round the grid should be oriented.
-Any change here only updates after clicking the connection button, so it's probably best to set the orientation before connecting.
+Any change here only updates after clicking the connection button, so if you set or change the orientation on the grid, touch the connection button to register that.

 ## Forum
 https://llllllll.co/t/toga-touchosc-grid-and-arc-controller-for-monome-norns/47902